 The changing dynamics of an uneven surface predictably improves a player's vision of the ball exponentially.

+There is no better material for the beach than neoprene.
 It is not only salt water resistant, but also soft and comfortable.
 As a result, neoprene balls protect the skin on your hands and feet, whether you're digging or playing in the sand.
 In addition, these balls are easy to grip, making them perfect for chil